-7 The conflict of interests between the two classes generates the class struggle.
-In the history of society, the class struggle has been the primary factor in the determination of the form and structure of society.

-8 The day to day struggles of the working class reflect the class struggle.
-The position of the working class as the collective producer of society's wealth makes it the only force capable of replacing capitalism by a classless society.
+7 The conflict of interests between ruling class is progressively removed [4] We seek to establish AWA 10 From our analysis we reach the the two classes generates the groups in all areas, not only so that the need for a separately class struggle.
+In the history of inevitable conclusion that geographical but also industrial, capitalism cannot be reformed in any libertarianism will organised society, the class struggle has been Groups educational, etc. the primary factor in the fundamental way and that the only decrease. interpret National and Delegate 3 The AWA seeks to develop and meaningful transformation of society determination of the form and Conference decisions to relate is through the development of support working class structure of society. organisations which are the tactics to their local experience.
+8 The day to day struggles of the working class organisations and by means of a violent social revolution. forerunners of workers councils and working class reflect the class As agreed at the National struggle.
+The position of the working Violence becomes inevitable for the to develop in them revolutionary Conference in London 31 August consciousness.
+The AWA does not class as the collective producer of working class to defend themselves society's wealth makes it the only seek independent power for itself 1 September 1974. against the onslaughts of the force capable of replacing capitalism by a classless society.
 The existing defensive organisations thrown up by the working class, such as trade unions, whose bureaucracy is increasingly incorporated into capitalism, are not adequate for the smashing of the capitalist system, and the building of a free, classless society.
 However, the working class rank and file organisations such as democratically controlled shop committees. factory steward committees, strike committees, are developing through the place of work.
 These organisations are the forerunners of workers councils. which are the expression of working class power.
-Outside of work, the working class has developed other forms of organisation that are potentially revolutionary, such as tenants action committees, rent strike committees, and tenant-worker joint a c t i o n committees.
+Outside of work, the working class has developed other forms of organisation that are potentially revolutionary, such as tenants action committees, rent strike committees, and tenant-worker joint action committees.
 9 Dual power exists before the power of the bourgeoisie is smashed.
 If the working class are successful, then the organisation of the needs of society will be firmly based in working class hands.
 This is the collective working class in power, in which the working class destroys all remnants of bourgeois society, such as racial hatred, the family and hierarchies.
 This is the period of transition between capitalism and libertarian communism.